NITCbase/nitcbase.github.io/docs/XfS Interface/Installation Guidelines.md

 <TabItem value="mac" label="Mac" default>

-3. Download the compressed NITCbase package from ***either one*** of the following options:
+3. Download the compressed NITCbase package from ***either one*** of the following options and extract the compressed file:
    1. [zip](https://github.com/Nitcbase/nitcbase-download/raw/main/NITCbase.zip)
    2. [tar.gz](https://github.com/Nitcbase/nitcbase-download/raw/main/NITCbase.tar.gz)
-4. Extract the compressed file.
-5. Open Terminal Application change working directory to `NITCbase/`  as follows:
+4. Open Terminal Application change working directory to `NITCbase/`  as follows:

     ```bash
     cd NITCbase
     ```

-6. Ensure that the `build_xfs.sh` and `run_xfs.sh` have the execute permissions by running the following commands in terminal:
+5. Ensure that the `build_xfs.sh` and `run_xfs.sh` have the execute permissions by running the following commands in terminal:

     ```bash
     chmod +x build_xfs.sh;
     chmod +x run_xfs.sh;
     ```

-7. Run the following shell script which will build the docker image of XFS Interface:
+6. Run the following shell script which will build the docker image of XFS Interface:

     ```bash
     ./build_xfs.sh
     ```

-8. To run the Docker Instance of XFS Interface execute the following shell script:
+7. To run the Docker Instance of XFS Interface execute the following shell script:

     ```bash
     ./run_xfs.sh
     ```